dexter0725/cpfinfobot/README.md

 - **Admin tab (password protected)**: Upload CPF PDFs/markdown files, then press “Rebuild knowledge base” to re-embed them.
 The document table confirms what’s indexed.
 - **Public user tab**: Paste a claim, choose the number of evidence chunks, optionally add an evidence summary, and download the response for record-keeping.
 - **CLI refresh**: You can still drop files into `cpf_bot/data/uploads/` and run `python -m cpf_bot.rebuild_vectorstore` locally before deploying.
+- **Security guardrails**: The user interface screens for prompt injection phrases and long inputs, while the RAG system prompt instructs the LLM to refuse attempts to override its behaviour.

 ## Deployment
 Deploy directly to [Streamlit Community Cloud](https://streamlit.io/cloud):